-Opening remarks by Haruhiko Kuroda, ADB President, at the ADB Headquarters, Manila, Philippines.
+Opening remarks by ADB President Haruhiko Kuroda at the First ADF XI Replenishment Meeting on 8 September 2011 in ADB Headquarters, Manila, Philippines

 Thank you, Madame Labelle.
 Good morning, ladies and gentlemen.
 It is my great pleasure to welcome you to ADB Headquarters for the first meeting of the ADF XI replenishment.

 This replenishment will be a key priority for ADB management over the next year.
 Throughout the negotiations, we will discuss how ADF can best contribute to poverty reduction in the Asia and Pacific region from 2013 to 2016.

 Ladies and gentlemen, these are challenging times.
 The global economic crisis has left many countries with substantially weaker fiscal and external outlooks.
 The Asia and Pacific region, overall, has fared relatively well.
 Asia has been one of the fastest growing regions of the world over the last decade, leading to a significant drop in income poverty.
 By some estimates, the number of people living on less than $1.25 a day has declined by 646 million between 1990 and 2008 and contributed significantly to global poverty reduction.

 However, ADF countries have not shared fully in this prosperity and development.
 In fact, the development gap between ADF countries and other countries in the region is widening.
 This should be—and is—of grave concern, as these increasing disparities could undermine social cohesion and stability in the region.